ShathaAlrayyani/reading-notes/Reading-Classes/Read-Linked-Lists.md

 ## Insertion in a Linked List
 Inserting element in the linked list involves reassigning the pointers from the existing nodes to the newly inserted node.
 Depending on whether the new data element is getting inserted at the beginning or at the middle or at the end of the linked list, we have the below scenarios.

+## Inserting at the Beginning
+This involves pointing the next pointer of the new data node to the current head of the linked list.
+So the current head of the linked list becomes the second data element and the new node becomes the head of the linked list.

+## Inserting at the End
+This involves pointing the next pointer of the the current last node of the linked list to the new data node.
+So the current last node of the linked list becomes the second last data node and the new node becomes the last node of the linked list.

+## Inserting in between two Data Nodes
+This involves changing the pointer of a specific node to point to the new node.
+That is possible by passing in both the new node and the existing node after which the new node will be inserted.
+So we define an additional class which will change the next pointer of the new node to the next pointer of middle node.
+Then assign the new node to next pointer of the middle node.